Gederooney/Gederooney/README.md

 # Get to know me
 - 👋 Hi, I’m Rony Gédéon @Gederooney
 - 👀 What do I do?
 Full stack web dev | I love soccer
-- 🌱 I’m currently studying at 42 Quebec, aiming to reach my goals
+- 🌱 CoFounder of GGDevs
 - 📫 Reach me by [email](mailto:gyebadokpo61@gmail.com) or fill out the [contact form](https://gederooney.me)

 |                             |                             |                             |